Land Buyer's Nightmare

 I chose to think and as I thought,

 They bought the deals I should have bought.
+The golden chances I had then

 Are lost and will not come again.